SamPearson/Flexatorium/qa/README.md

 ## Markers
 Pytest markers (defined in pytest.ini) are used to categorize tests by feature and by test depth.

-Use these markers to select a suite of tests to run
+Use these markers to select a suite of tests to run.

 `$pytest -m "signup"`